 The way we create a vignette with selection gives a more uniform and symmetrical output.
 It also is a quicker method for faster processing of multiple images.
 One of the various ways of creating a vignette in Photoshop is through the following steps:

-- Click on one edge of the frame and drag towards the diagonally opposite edge.
+- Click on one edge of the frame and drag towards the diagonally opposite edge starting from the top left.

 - Hit select and mask.